270: No Such Thing As BIG SHERLOCK HOLMES

 You'd go with some urine, and that would, in theory, clean your teeth.
 Would you?

-well no I wouldn't but in if I was in ancient Rome yeah wait so why so they collected a urine they collected from the people who were purchasing the urine that was taken from this collective
+I wouldn't, but if I was in ancient Rome, yeah.
+Wait, so why so they collected a urine title?
+They collected from the people who were purchasing the urine that was taken from this collective.

-I imagine I have read that about mouthwash but I reckon mostly for dying bleaching things yes so bleaching hair you could bleach that with urine you could tan leather with urine lots of things she was just to wash clothes maybe yes they did the job of being a fuller where you had to stand in a big tub full of dirty clothes and urine and stamp and just stamp on them.
+Yes, I think they did the job of being a fuller where you had to stand in a big tub full of dirty clothes and urine and stamp and just stamp on them.
+Fun.

 There was a job in ancient Rome called the fist you later.